techwithtim/Side-Scroller-Game/README.md

-# side_scroller
+# Side Scroller

-This is the property of Tech With Tim.
+This is the code base for the side scroller tutorial videos posted on my YouTube channel.

-Contact me if you would like to use this code commercially.
-For educational and non-commercial use ONLY.
+You can check out the tutorial videos here: https://www.youtube.com/watch?v=PjgLeP0G5Yw&t=53s